karatelabs/karate/README.md

 If you want to 'pretty print' a JSON or XML value with indenting, refer to the documentation of the [`print`](#print) keyword.

 ### Floats and Integers
-In some rare cases, you may need to convert a string to a number.
+Converting a number to a string is easily achieved by concatenating an empty string, in some rare cases, you may need to convert a string to a number.
 You can do this by multiplying by `1` or using the built-in JavaScript `parseInt()` function:

 ```cucumber
 * def foo = '10'